rkuma183/wilsonmar.github.io/_posts/2017-02-02-testing-ai.md

 {% include _toc.html %}

-In 2017, many organizations have settled into "mobile-first" design rather than "desktop-first" design.
+While many organizations are still working toward a <strong>"mobile-first"</strong>

-But companies at the bleeding edge have moving to
+approach to design (rather than "desktop-first" or "mainframe-first" design), some companies at the "bleeding edge" are moving to
-"AI first" paradigm, when
+<strong>"AI first"</strong> design.

-computers are better than humans at many tasks.
+> The assumption is that computers are better than humans.

+For example, Foxconn, is now assemblying iPhones using most mechanical robots rather than human robots.

+Simerlerly, Uber drivers are human until they are replaced by driverless cars.

 By 2017, Artificial Intelligence programs have beaten world champions in Jeopardy, chess, go, and poker.